abolfazl6678/Retail-Demand-Forecasting-DeepLearning/README.md

 ## Project Overview
 Accurate  product demand (Units_Sold) is a critical challenge in retail supply chains due to its direct effect on lost sales if it is lower and excess cost due to overstocking if it is higher.
 In this project, I used  **Artificial Neural Networks (ANNs)**, one of the main methods in deep learning, to **predict daily product demand (Units_Sold)** based on store, product, and inventory data.
 The dataset comes from [Kaggle – Retail Store Inventory Forecasting](https://www.kaggle.com/datasets/anirudhchauhan/retail-store-inventory-forecasting-dataset).
+**Business Insights:** Forecasting results provide actionable insights to minimize stock-outs, reduce excess inventory, and optimize replenishment planning.

 ---